Static spheres and Aschenbach effect for black holes in massive gravity: Conclusions

 We then proceeded by computing the angular velocity $\Omega_{\text{ CO}}$ of the TCOs, measured by a static observer at rest.
 We found the monotonically increasing behaviour of $\Omega_{\text{ CO}}$ with radius of the TCO, in the stable region of TCOs region, near the stable photon sphere.
 This then confirms the existence of Aschenbach effect for time-like particle motion around both neutral and charged black hole backgrounds in massive gravity.
 0.2cm

 Together with the dyonic black hole in quasi-topological electromagnetism~\cite{Wei:2023fkn,Wei:2023bgp}, the neutral and charged black hole backgrounds in massive gravity studied in this work are the other examples for existence of static spheres and the Aschenbach effect as well.
-0.2cm

 It would be interesting to find other systems, that show these properties.
 Finding a general condition, possibly using the topological arguments, which could allow prediction of static spheres and Aschenbach effect, would be nice to explore.
-Checking the occurrence of Aschenbach effect with a charged test particle for our system and also for dyonic black hole in quasi-topological electromagnetism~\cite{Wei:2023fkn}, in addition to studying the effect of charge of the black hole, are possible avenues for future work.
-Investigating static spheres and Aschenbach effect from AdS/CFT point of view, possibly using some recently developed techniques~\cite{Riojas:2023pew,Berenstein:2020vlp}, would likely result in novel holographic understanding.
-We leave these issues for feature work.
+Checking the occurrence of Aschenbach effect with a charged test particle for our system and also for dyonic black hole in quasi-topological electromagnetism~\cite{Wei:2023fkn}, in addition to studying the effect of charge of the black hole, are possible directions for future work. \\